-Experian, Equifax, and TransUnion announced significant changes to medical debt reporting in a joint statement.
+Experian, Equifax, and TransUnion announced significant changes to medical debt reporting in a joint statement in March of 2022

 That medical debt includes:

 - Beginning July 1, paid medical debt will no longer be included on consumer credit reports.

 - Beginning the first half of 2023, medical debts of less than $500 will not be added to consumer credit reports.

 - Consumers will have one year to work with their insurance and medical providers to pay the debt before unpaid medical collection debt would appear on a credit report.

 Unpaid medical debt can lead to collections and seriously damage credit reports for up to 7 years, and that’s whether it’s paid or unpaid.

 A Kaiser Family Foundation analysis estimated that approximately 6% of adults (16 million people) in the U.S. owe more than $1,000, 2% (6 million people) owe more than $5,000 in medical debt, and 1% of adults (3 million people) in the U.S. owe more than $10,000 in medical debt.